RestAuth/server/doc/developer/backends.rst

 a drop-in replacement, if you want to use a different storage system for users, groups or user properties.

-To develop your own backend, simply implement one or all of the base classes below.
+To develop your own backend, simply implement the base class below:

-.. autoclass:: backends.base.UserBackend
-   :members:

-.. autoclass:: backends.base.PropertyBackend
-   :members:

-.. autoclass:: backends.base.GroupBackend
+.. autoclass:: backends.base.BackendBase
    :members:

 Use RestAuth to hash passwords